Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Lake Erie Toolworks Moxon Vise

-First, you’ll want to wait until your vise arrives before tackling any step of the installation.
-While that might seem obvious, don’t go download templates and attempt to precut a patternmakers vise.
+First, you’ll want to wait until your vise arrives before tackling any installation step.
+While that might seem obvious, don’t download templates and attempt to precut a patternmaker’s vise.

 • Screws: Head to a hardwood store and find the highest